thurchito/LibreWin/README.md

 # What it is
 **[Free95](https://versoft-software.github.io/)** combines the familiar Windows environment with the reliability and transparency of open-source software.
 It aims to provide full compatibility with Windows applications, ensuring your favorite games and programs run seamlessly.
+Originally, Free95 aimed to develop a custom-built kernel.
+However, we have now decided to fork the existing [Uinxed Kernel](https://github.com/ViudiraTech/Uinxed-Kernel) due to its stability and rich feature set.
+We are actively **integrating our NT Executive Layer** into this kernel, ensuring **seamless Windows application support**.

 >[!NOTE]
 > Free95 is NOT a recreation or clone of the Microsoft Windows NT kernel.
-It provides Windows application support by implementing its own NT executive layer.
-Free95 features a custom-built kernel, independent of Windows NT.
+Instead, we enhance an existing kernel by implementing our own NT executive layer, allowing Windows applications to run smoothly.

 # What it is NOT
 - An NT Clone
 - A Windows 95 Clone (NT 4.0!
 Not 95, althought NT 4 is the NT version of 95.)

 # Project Purpose
-The primary goal of Free95 is to eliminate Windows' bloatware and privacy concerns.
-Dependence on a large corporation for an operating system is unsettling.
-Our mission is to develop a fully open-source OS that maintains **full compatibility with Microsoft Windows applications**.
-Free95 achieves this through its **custom kernel and built-in NT executive layer**, ensuring smooth execution of Windows programs.
+Dependence on a large corporation for an operating system is profoundly disturbing.
+The goal of Free95 is to eliminate Windows' bloatware and privacy issues while maintaining full software compatibility.
+With the adoption of the [Uinxed Kernel](https://github.com/ViudiraTech/Uinxed-Kernel), we can accelerate development while focusing on **refining the NT executive layer for optimal Windows application support**.

 # How to join the project?
 You can join this project by simply doing so, literally.
 Anyone is welcome to contribute!
 You can:
  - Submit a **pull request** with your contributions.
- - Join the development discussion on Discord: DM ```dripkap_19416```
+ - Join the development discussion on **[Discord](https://discord.com/)**: DM ```dripkap_19416```

 # Running releases
 To try Free95, you can either: